tagazok/my-workshops/static-web-apps/tutorial.md

 Let's focus on our existing Azure Functions.
 We will see later how to create a function to add new users and tasks to our database.
 Right now, we just want to get our tasks from the database instead of the json array we created earlier in our function.

 In VSCode, right click on your `users` collection and select `Create Document`.
-Copy and paste the following json and make sure to replace the userId and the userDetails by the information of your logged in user.
+Copy and paste a task of the following json and make sure to replace the userId by the one of your logged in user.
 To find the userId, just log into your web application and navigate to `/.auth/me`

 ```json
 {